CODE OF CONDUCT

 customer will be assessed based on various factors.

-e) Presently, the Company is offering its products at the interest rates not exceeding forty nine percent.
+e) Presently, the Company is offering its products at the interest rates not exceeding thirty

-g) Loan amount, Annualized Rate of Interest and tenure of loan will be communicated to the
+f) Loan amount, Annualised Rate of Interest and tenure of loan will be communicated to the

 bold in the loan agreement and will form part of schedule of charges.